Informfully/Documentation/docs/source/scrapers.rst

 .. note::

   Please visit the `Item Entry <https://informfully.readthedocs.io/en/latest/items.html>`_ page to see how a item is represented in the database.
+  We provide sample scrapers of how to create item entries that can be adapted for your specific use case.
+  One example is the  `BBC Scraper <https://github.com/Informfully/Scrapers/blob/main/scraperpackage/scrapers/bbcscraper.py>`_ (see line 130).

 .. _logging: